PWNFinance/gm_ethbarcelona/events/ethbarcelona/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - Hackathon & Conference gathering of the the best builders from the 5th until 9th of July 2023, in Barcelona.
+  - Conference gathering of the the best builders from the 5th until 7th of July 2023, in Barcelona.
-  - The conference will happen between July 5-7th and the hackathon between July 7-9th.
-The venue TBA.
+  - The venue TBA.
   - Exploring how Blockchain Technology can help build a sustainable world full of Human Potential.

 # The date should be in the format year-month-day (ISO 8601).